 Global Change Data Lab is a nonprofit organization and a registered charity in the education sector (Company Number 11725483 and Charity Number 1186433, Charity Commission for England and Wales).

-The Global Change Data Lab is a charity in the education sector, registered in England and Wales (Charity Number 1186433).
-Our purpose is to advance education in how global living conditions and the earth’s environment are changing, through the production and maintenance of public online resources and related products.
+Our purpose is to advance education in how global living conditions and the earth’s environment are changing, through the production and maintenance of public online resources.
+Our flagship project, the web publication Our World in Data (ourworldindata.org), is focused on increasing the use of data and evidence to make progress against the world’s largest problems.

 Board of Trustees

 Sir David Hendry

 Professor Stefano Caria